Why You Need SEO and PPC to Work Together

 This plugging of ranking gaps through PPC won’t necessarily be at category level either.
 The requirement might be narrower than that, and bidding tactics can be leveraged to ensure that ads appear for a tighter, sub-set of keywords.
 With our fictional sport shop example, this might be Nike trail running shoes – despite having good overall rankings for running keywords.

-SEO Supports PPC Budget Efficiency
+How Can SEO Support PPC Budget Efficiency?

 If the use of PPC to plug gaps in organic visibility appears as though PPC is covering for a deficiency in SEO performance, the compliment can be returned.